setgree/setharielgreen/content/projects/index.md

   * Code and data available on [Code Ocean](https://doi.org/10.24433/CO.4024382.v7)

 * Obels, P., Lakens, D., Coles, N. A., Gottfried, J., & **Green, S. A.** (2020).
 [Analysis of open data and computational reproducibility in registered reports in psychology](https://doi.org/10.1177/2515245920918872). _Advances in Methods and Practices in Psychological Science_, 3(2), 229-237.
-  * I tested/ran all the Python and MATLAB code in the sample
   * code and data available [on GitHub](https://github.com/Lakens/reproducing_registered_reports)

 ### White papers: